South Lamar Boulevard Corridor

 Please Note: The official comment period for the open house meeting closed on Tuesday, October 16, 2018.
 While input provided after this date will be considered by the project team, it may not be captured as part of the official summary for the open house meeting, which will be posted on this webpage when it is available.

 If you would prefer to download a PDF of the preliminary improvements layout for South Lamar Boulevard, click here.

 Would you like to contact the South Lamar Boulevard corridor team?
 You can submit comments and/or questions in-person at the Corridor Program Office, 5202 East Ben White Boulevard, or by sending an email to email@example.com.

 Corridor Construction Program

-In Spring 2018, the Austin City Council approved a Corridor Construction Program that includes mobility, safety, and connectivity improvements on South Lamar Boulevard to accommodate multiple modes of transportation, including driving, walking, biking, and taking transit.
+In spring 2018, the Austin City Council approved a Corridor Construction Program that includes mobility, safety, and connectivity improvements on South Lamar Boulevard from Riverside Drive to US 290.

 These projects are expected to:

 - create continuous ADA-compliant sidewalks along the entire length of the corridor

 - create continuous bicycle facilities along the entire length of the corridor

 Get more information about the Corridor Construction Program at AustinTexas.gov/CorridorMobility.